JarekDSmall/Music-Mood-Matcher-Capstone/README.md

    ```

  ## Acknowledgments
-Special thanks to Jim Rudolf for his invaluable guidance and support throughout the development of this project.
+Special thanks to my mentor, Jim Rudolf, for his invaluable guidance and support throughout the development of this project.

 ## Contact Information
 For any inquiries, support, or feedback regarding the Music Mood Matcher, feel free to reach out via email at [small.jarek@gmail.com](mailto:small.jarek@gmail.com)